-Paul reviews Antonio Muñoz Molina's Like a Fading Shadow, translated from the Spanish by Camilo A. Ramirez.
-This book was recently shortlisted for the Man Booker International Prize.
+Paul review's Juan Gabriel Vásquez's The Shape of the Ruins, translated from the Spanish by Anne McLean.
+This book was recently longlisted for the Man Booker International Prize.

 Paul reviews The Unauthorised Biography of Ezra Maas, by -- perhaps -- Daniel James.